morgankenyon/OpenDataDisc/README.md

 * Put in hours of testing/updating code & hardware after testing
   * No idea how long this will take (probably longer than I think, tbh)

 That's probably good for now.
+Will update with more details if I ever get around to it.